Update in Light of COVID-19 Impact on Premedical Education

 Applicants must have:

-- One year of English or other writing-intensive course.
+- English- One year of English or other writing-intensive courses.

 - Applicants for the 3-Year PhD-to-MD Program must have successfully defended their thesis by April 30th of the year of matriculation.

 Prospective students may apply if they lack one or two of the above prerequisites, but completion of these courses is a requirement for enrollment.
 Applications from students in all majors are considered.
-For applicants whose undergraduate college awarded Advanced Placement credit in Chemistry, Physics, Biology, or English, we require they take an additional year at the collegiate level.
-Kindly note that we do not accept online courses for our prerequisite classes.
+Kindly note that we do not accept online courses for our prerequisite classes except for the exceptions noted above due to COVID.

 Please note: Non-residents of the United States are ineligible for federal financial aid programs.